-For consumers who have health insurance through Healthcare.gov, your coverage will end on December 31, 2017.
-If you take no action, you will be automatically re-enrolled in your current plan, or - if it is no longer offered, you will be enrolled automatically into a similar plan.
+For consumers who have health insurance through Healthcare.gov, if you take no action you will be automatically re-enrolled in your current plan.
+If for some reason it is no longer offered, you will be enrolled automatically into a similar plan.

 - Your income and employment information may be out of date.
 Updating this information will ensure that any financial assistance you receive is calculated accurately - and help keep things simple for you during income tax season.

 - Your insurance company may have made changes to your coverage.
 Insurers sometimes change things like hospital networks and co-payment rates.
 Log in to make sure your plan still meets your needs and your budget.